MODULE 3 — UTILITIES, INFRASTRUCTURE & THE HIDDEN COSTS BUYERS NEVER SEE

 This one deserves more time.
 It’s dense but critical.

-WHY THIS MODULE MATTERS Utilities are the backbone of a campground — the most expensive part to replace, the hardest to upgrade, and the biggest
+WHY THIS MATTERS Utilities and infrastructure are the backbone of a campground.
+They are often: ✔ the most expensive systems to replace✔ the hardest systems

-Buyers will want these DURING due diligence: ✔ Well logs ✔ Water tests ✔ Septic/as-built maps ✔ Electrical layout ✔ Engineering drawings ✔ Utility bills
+Buyers will want these documents during due diligence: ✔ Well logs ✔ Water tests ✔ Septic / as-built maps ✔ Electrical layouts ✔ Engineering drawings

 You've explored the free preview.
 Become a member to unlock every lesson, track your progress, and complete the full Campground Buyer Academy.